return42/sphkerneldoc/linux_src_doc/arch/arm/kvm/guest_c.rst

 Description
 -----------

-We do core registers right here, then we apppend coproc regs.
+We do core registers right here, then we append coproc regs.

 ..
 This file was automatic generated / don't edit.